adrian-soch/attitude_check/.github/ISSUE_TEMPLATE/review_request.md

 ---

 **Describe the request**
-A clear and concise description of what the bug is.
+A clear and concise description.

 **List the files**